JOHN A. GOWAN

 In the dynamic view, the attractive principle is actually the intrinsic motion of time itself, which pulls space after it as time moves into history, because energy conservation will not allow these dimensional forms to be separated; they are the "faces" of a single electromagnetic entropy "coin".

-symmetry debt with intrinsic dimensional motion), which is implicit
+a symmetry debt with intrinsic dimensional motion), which is

-in free energy or light (for example, implicit in the
+implicit in free energy or light (for example,

-when free energy collapses to a bound (stationary) form (such
+explicit when free energy collapses to a bound

 Diagram No. 2".)
 (Note: The energy of the

 (collapsed/transformed) light is conserved as the

 mass/momentum of the particle; the symmetry of light is